simeononsecurity/simeononsecurity.ch/content/articles/how-to-secure-your-docker-and-kubernetes-environment/index.en.md

 ______

 Following these best practices will help you secure your Docker and Kubernetes environment.
 However, keep in mind that security is an ongoing process and requires continuous attention.
-Stay up-to-date with security news and updates and **regularly review your security measures** to ensure that they are still effective.
+Stay up-to-date with security news and updates and **regularly review your security measures** to ensure that they're still effective.

 ## References